Unlike false eyelashes, eyelash extensions are designed to be a longer-lasting solution to beautifying your natural lashes.

 It’s important to get the right treatment for your eyes.
-If you’re having an allergic reaction, your doctor will prescribe eye drops which can help reduce your symptoms.
+If you’re having an allergic reaction, your doctor will prescribe eye drops that can help reduce your symptoms.
 If you have an infection, you may need antibiotics.

 Both infections and allergic reactions can have similar symptoms.
 Seeing a doctor will ensure you get the right treatment.

-If your eyes are very uncomfortable or you’re having an allergic reaction, you should probably remove your extensions.
+If your eyes are very uncomfortable or you’re having an allergic reaction, you should probably remove your lash extensions.
 The safest way to remove them may be to have a professional do it.